 The vast majority of inspiring and successful people in the Food & Beverage industry had other aspirations when they first started out in their careers.
-After speaking with a number of grads and experienced professionals its very clear that its a bit of a trend, a career in food was never part of the long term plan.

 14 Food & Beverage Influencers